puppetmaster-/tetrapack/README.md

 It would be great if this list would grow further...

-I have been programming as a hobby for around a year in rust.
+I have been programming as a hobby for around a year in rust.<br>
-It is very possible that my code does not comply with the textbook and contains errors.
+It is very possible that my code does not comply with the textbook and contains errors.<br>
-If you find something that can be solved better or more elegantly or if you even have a new useful extension, it would be great if you could contribute to this project then we can all benefit from each other.
+If you find something that can be solved better or more elegantly or if you even have a new useful extension,<br>
+it would be great if you could contribute to this project then we can all benefit from each other.

 Have fun using and extending it.